DrewEaster/octodubstep/README.md

 A short example
 ---------------

-For those who can't wait for the docs, this is just a very basic example of Octodubstep in use (in Java).
+For those who can't wait for the docs, this is just a taster of Octodubstep in use (in Java).

 Firstly, create an annotated configuration interface (Octodubstep will create instance automagically):
 ```java